neoforged/Documentation/docs/gui/screens.md

 `renderItem` takes in an `ItemStack`, in addition to the left X and top Y coordinate on screen.
 It can optionally take in the holding `LivingEntity`, the current `Level` the stack is in, and a seeded value.
 There is also an alternative `renderFakeItem` which sets the `LivingEntity` to `null`.

-The item decorations-such as the durability bar, cooldown, and count-is handled through `renderItemDecorations`.
+The item decorations - such as the durability bar, cooldown, and count - is handled through `renderItemDecorations`.
 It takes in the same parameters as the base `renderItem`, in addition to the `Font` and a count text override.

 ### Tooltips

 Tooltips are submitted through a variety of the above render states.
 The tooltip methods are broken into two categories: 'next frame' and 'immediate'.
 Both methods takes in the `Font` to render the text, some list of `Component`s, an optional `TooltipComponent` for special rendering, the left X and top Y, a `ClientTooltipPositioner` for adjusting the location, and the background and frame texture.

 Next frame tooltips don't actually submit the tooltip on the next frame, but instead defer the tooltip submission until after `Screen#render` is called.
 The tooltip is added to a new stratum, meaning it will render on top of all elements in the screen.
 Next frame methods are in the form of `set*Tooltip*ForNextFrame`.
-They also can take in an addition boolean indicating whether to override the currently deferred tooltip if present, and an `ItemStack` that the rendered tooltip should use.
+They also can take in an additional boolean indicating whether to override the currently deferred tooltip if present, and an `ItemStack` that the rendered tooltip should use.

 Immediate tooltips, on the other hand, are submitted immediately when the method is called.
 Immediate methods are in the form of `renderTooltip`.
 They also take in the `ItemStack` that the tooltip is hovering over.